FudgeMsg/fudgemsg.github.io/docs/fudge-proto-syntax.md

 A top-level message definition may also include one or more taxonomy references to verify the field names used are within one or more previously agreed taxonomies, but this functionality is not currently complete within the tools.
-The `extends` clause is used to specify [Message Inheritance].
+The `extends` clause is used to specify [Message Inheritance](fudge-proto-inheritance.html).

-Message definitions can consist of fields, nested message definitions, and [#enumerations].
+Message definitions can consist of fields, nested message definitions, and enumerations.

 #### Field definition